splunk/splunk-aws-project-trumpet/README.md

 <img src="README-static-assets/auto_hec_config_site.png">

 Select which AWS services you would like to collect from.
 You need to provide the HTTP Event Collector (HEC) endpoint of your Splunk environment, and determine if you would like to automatically generate the HEC tokens required.
-Automated HEC token generation requires you to provide a Splunk username/password with the capability to create HEC tokens, as well the management endpoint and port (usually 8089).
+Automated HEC token generation requires you to provide a Splunk username/password with the capability to create HEC tokens, as well the management endpoint and port (usually 8089). **If you choose this option, the template will be generated with your Splunk password in PLAINTEXT.** This approach should **only** be used for prototype trumpet deployments on **non-production** environments, otherwise, manually create the HEC tokens in Splunk first.
 If you choose not to automatically generate HEC tokens in your Splunk environment, you will need to provide your manually generated, enabled Splunk HTTP Event Collector Tokens.
 See the `Manual Token Setup` section of this documentation.

 After you have entered in the details about your Splunk environment and/or made your data collection selections, download the customized template.
 You can now run this template in the AWS CloudFormation console, or through the AWS CLI.